john-james-ai/BreastCancerDetection/_sources/content/09_image_prep.md

 T(n,t)=e^{-t}I_n(t)
 $$

-and $I_n(t)$ denotes the modified Bessel functions of integer order, n.
-This discrete counterpart to the continuous Gaussian kernel is also the solution to the discrete diffusion equation in discrete space, continuous time.
+and $I_n(t)$ denotes the modified Bessel function, a generalization of the sine function.
+This discrete counterpart to the continuous Gaussian kernel is also the solution to the discrete diffusion equation in discrete space, continuous time, a characteristic we will revisit.

-In theory, the Gaussian function is for $x\in (-\infty,\infty)$ and is non-zero for every point on the image., requiring an infinitely wide kernel.
+In theory, the Gaussian function is for $x\in (-\infty,\infty)$ and is non-zero for every point on the image, requiring an infinitely wide kernel.
 In practice, however, values at a distance beyond three standard deviations from the mean are small enough to be considered effectively zero.
 Hence, this filter can be truncated in the spatial domain as follows:

 $$